-The fact that giraffe are fully (or partially) reversed with the antagonist limits what can be done to them in the field.
+The fact that giraffe are fully (or partially) reversed with the reversal drug can sometimes limit what can be done to them in the field.
 Once down, restrained and reversed, it will take time for the heart rate, blood pressure and respirations to normalise.
-Any procedures should be carried out as quickly as possible and vital functions (respiration, temperature, heart rate and capillary refill) continuously monitored whilst the giraffe is recumbent.
+Any procedures should be carried out as quickly as possible and vital functions (respiration, temperature, heart rate and capillary refill time) continuously monitored whilst the giraffe is recumbent.
 The first ten minutes are critical.
-Respiration, temperature and heart rate should be the primary focus, in that order.
+Respiration, temperature, and heart rate should be the primary focus, in that order.
 It should be kept in mind that the level of exertion and excitement of the animal during capture and induction will affect these readings.
-The age and condition of the animals will also have an impact e.g. old, heavily pregnant, very young.
+The age and condition of the animals will also have an impact e.g. old, heavily pregnant, or very young.